sculptor/sculptor.github.io/documentation/developers-guide.md

 A transformation converts the DSL model to the code generation model.
 This transformation is implemented in `DslTransformation.ext` in `sculptor-generator-core`.

 You can do a lot of powerful things in this transformation, without having to change code generation templates or its meta model.
-For example, the [scaffold feature](advanced-tutorial#scaffold) is implemented in the transformation.
+For example, the [scaffold feature][2] is implemented in the transformation.
 There is a property `scaffold` for `DslEntity`.
 It is like an ordinary `Entity` with attributes and references, but the `DslTransformation` automatically add `Repository` and `Service` with generic CRUD operations.

 When you change the DSL, except for simple syntactic sugar, you often have to change the `DslTransformation` also.